 To pursue this new (warmer) dream I returned to JCU with the intention to work with Richard Rowe on a master’s degree.
 The funding for the position fell through after the first year and I had to return back to the states.
 I did get some more time in Australia though and this time I did a bit more sight-seeing up the east coast and was able to see so many awesome critters!
 Although I was unable to complete the master’s degree at JCU I left more determined than ever.
 Back stateside I spent the next couple of years relearning things from my high school AP courses and my first couple of years as an undergraduate so that I could take the GREs (which were not needed for graduate work in Australia) and find a graduate school in the US.
 All that hard work paid off and eventually I was able to snag a position at Rutgers University… in the entomology department.
 The entomology focus came somewhat out of left field so there was a lot of catch up my first year but it was totally worth it.
 My friendship with Richard (who happens to have focused his own career on dragonflies) helped me to convince my PhD advisor, Dr. Mike May (a fellow dragonfly-lover) to take me on as his last graduate student.
 Mike had planned to—and eventually did—retire about halfway through my degree, but not before introducing me to odonates.
 I completed my dissertation on color changing damselflies in 2016 and have been studying them ever since.

 I also discovered a second love while I was a graduate student – teaching.
 I never expected to enjoy or get so much satisfaction from teaching as I do.
 I have had the opportunity to teach at the college level and found it challenging but also very fulfilling.
 I also found a love for teaching science to people who may not be so keen to learn about science.
 I love to find the way to show them all of the things I love about it.
-I have had some really exceptional students and their feedback about how my courses changed their mind or perceptions about biology give me a lot of pride.
-I’m still looking for my next chapter and am trying to figure out how it will work during this pandemic but, for now at least, I have the CoBioArt and my own research to keep me busy until I find the right fit.
+I have had some really exceptional students and their feedback about how my courses changed their mind or perceptions about biology gives me a lot of pride.
+I’m still looking for my next chapter but, for now at least, I have my art, online education content, and my own research to keep me busy until I find the right fit.

 Beyond studying biology – I also love travelling (guess this one is on hold), camping, hiking, diving, birding, rock-flippin’ (this is where you flip rocks underwater to see all the cool critters living beneath them), painting/drawing, vegetarian cooking/baking, and macrophotography.
 I have started making short YouTube videos on the critters I find and all the cool things they do.
 I do biological illustrations, mostly invertebrates, however I am willing to work on other projects if given the opportunity.
 You can see some of my work under Galleries or CoBioArt.